python/cpython/Doc/library/tempfile.rst

    Unlike :func:`TemporaryFile`, the user of :func:`mkstemp` is responsible for deleting the temporary file when done with it.
-If a large number of file descriptors are created, your program may run into a per-process limit and crash.
+If a large number of file descriptors are created, your program may run into a per-process limit and raise an :exc:`OSError`.
    You can avoid this issue by closing file descriptors with :func:`os.close`.

    If *suffix* is not ``None``, the file name will end with that suffix,